litestar-org/litestar/docs/usage/templating.rst

 Passing template context
 ^^^^^^^^^^^^^^^^^^^^^^^^

-Passing context to the template is very simple - its one of the kwargs expected by the :class:`Template <litestar.response.TemplateResponse>` container, so simply pass a string keyed dictionary of values:
+Passing context to the template is very simple - its one of the kwargs expected by the :class:`Template <litestar.response.Template>` container, so simply pass a string keyed dictionary of values:

 .. code-block:: python

    from litestar import get
-   from litestar.response import TemplateResponse
+   from litestar.response import Template

    @get(path="/info")
    def info() -> Template:
-       return TemplateResponse(
+       return Template(template_name="info.html", context={"numbers": "1234567890"})
-           template_name="info.html", context={"numbers": "1234567890"}
-       )

 Template callables